CloudNationHQ/terraform-azure-aks/examples/multiple/README.md

 }
 ```

-From other modules this can be referenced as `module.aks.clusters.cl1.name` or `module.aks.clusters.cl2.name`
+From other modules this can be referenced like `module.aks.clusters.cl1.name` or `module.aks.clusters.cl2.name`

-You can also reference resource specific attributes, which are are defined at the resource level of this module.
-For example the below output can be used to get te cluster ids.
+The below resource level based output can be used for example to get the cluster ids.

 ```hcl
 output "clusters" {